This is an official version.

 (2) Money paid into a trust account under paragraph (1)(b) shall be paid in the manner required by the regulations and over a period of not more than 5 years after the coming into force of this Act.

-(3) Notwithstanding subsections (1) and (2), the minister may, where, due to the extenuating circumstances of the seller, the minister is of the opinion that payment into the trust account as required under section 6 and this section would cause unusual hardship to the seller, vary the amount of money to be paid into the trust account and extend the time required to make the payments into the trust account.
+(3) Notwithstanding subsections (1) and (2), the registrar may, where, due to the extenuating circumstances of the seller, the registrar is of the opinion that payment into the trust account as required under section 6 and this section would cause unusual hardship to the seller, vary the amount of money to be paid into the trust account and extend the time required to make the payments into the trust account.

 18. This Act shall come into force on a date to be proclaimed by the Lieutenant-Governor in Council.
 (In force - Dec.
 22/00)